In praise of the colour orange

 Formerly, it was thought that loquat was closely related to the common medlar (Mespilus germanica), reflected in the alternative name Japanese medlar.
 It is also sometimes called Japanese plum.
 Today, this species is cultivated for its delicious orange fruits, and also as an ornamental plant, in most warmer regions of the world.

 Loquat tree with fruits, Andalusia, Spain.
 (Photo copyright © by Kaj Halberg)

 Snacks in the province of Guizhou, China: loquats and peanuts (Arachis hypogaea).
 (Photo copyright © by Kaj Halberg)

 The silk-cotton tree (Bombax ceiba), also called Indian kapok tree or simal, is a large tree of the mallow family (Malvaceae), native to Tropical Asia, southern China, and northern Australia.
 It is widely cultivated elsewhere for its gorgeous flowers, which are bright red in wild populations.
-In Taiwan, however, where the pictures below were taken, a cultivated form with orange flowers is mainly seen.
+In Taiwan, however, where the pictures below were taken, a cultivated form with orange flowers is very popular.

-This species has countless medical usages, and is also utilized for many other purposes.
-You may read about this usage on the page Traditional medicine.
+This species has countless medical usages, and is also utilized for many other purposes, described on the page Traditional medicine.